Ph.D. Research

 Gerhardt, F., (2023-) Experienceable Neurodiversity: or Film’s potential to render diverse experiences of sensory perception

 Guy, L..
-Artist designed systems in Community Radio.
-(2018-)
+(2018-) Artist designed systems in Community Radio.

-Schneider, J., (2018-) How can a culture of spontaneity be sustained from within the imperatives of goal/outcome-oriented human endeavour? (working title)
+Schneider, J., (2018-) How can a culture of spontaneity be sustained from within the imperatives of goal/outcome-oriented human endeavour?

-Wang, Z. (2022) The Mission of Knowledge in Curatorial Studies
+Wang, Z. (2022) The Mission of Knowledge in Curatorial Studies.

 Welsman, L. (2019-) Sublime onto-aesthetics: quantum qualities of art across media